Relative p-adic Hodge theory, II: Imperfect period rings: Imperfect period rings: an axiomatic approach

 \subsection{Pseudocoherent \texorpdfstring{$(\varphi, \Gamma)$}{(phi, Gamma)}-modules of type \texorpdfstring{$\bC$}{C}}

-To extend the results of \S\ref{subsec:Frobenius splittings} to pseudocoherent $(\varphi, \Gamma)$-modules over imperfect period rings of type $\bC$, we need an additional coherence hypothesis on the imperfect period rings.
+To extend the results of \S\ref{subsec:Frobenius splittings} to pseudocoherent $(\varphi, \Gamma)$-modules over imperfect period rings of type $\bC$, we need to assume that the tower $\psi$ is noetherian.
 Fortunately, this hypothesis will be satisfied in most cases of interest.